JuanOrellana94/JuanOrellana94/README.md

-# 🚧 Hi there, I'm a Beginner Web Developer!
+# 🚧 Hi there, I'm a Web Developer!

 I'm currently learning and growing as a **web developer** with a focus on full-stack development.
 Continuously working to improve my skills and build more web applications.